mendix/docs/content/en/docs/appstore/modules/openai/vector-database-setup.md

    2. Use the master username and master password that you set in the **Settings** when you [created the PostgreSQL Database with Amazon RDS](#rds-database) as your username and password.

-   3. Save & test the configuration.
+   3. Save and test the configuration.

-   4. Proceed with the following steps in the wizard.
+   4. Proceed with the rest of the steps in the wizard.

-   {{% alert color="info" %}}For more details about Retrieval Augmented Generation, view [RAG Example Implementation](/appstore/connectors/openai-connector/rag-example-implementation/).{{% /alert %}}
+   {{% alert color="info" %}}For more details about Retrieval Augmented Generation, see [RAG Example Implementation](/appstore/connectors/openai-connector/rag-example-implementation/).{{% /alert %}}

 ## 5 Setup Alternatives {#setup-alternatives}